-Temporary Services Poor welfare facilities leading to temporary health hazards Poorly maintained electrical services leading to electric shock 2 High All sites will be provided with temporary electricity water supplies and sewage facilities.
+Temporary Services Poor welfare facilities leading to temporary health hazards4Poorly 2 High All sites will be provided with temporary electricity water supplies and sewage facilities.
 All services will be properly maintained for the duration of the project.
 They will be upgraded to the best practicable standards at the earliest opportunity.
 The PSCS will provide adequate temporary facilities, which will include a canteen, male/female toilet and a drying room.
 These will be maintained in good condition at all times.
 The canteen area will be cleaned after every break and all tables will be covered with a washable cover.
-2 1 Low ----------------------- -- --- ------ --- --- --- ----- --
+2 1 Low ----------------------- --- --- ------ -- --- --- -----